robotframework/SeleniumLibrary/README.rst

 - Create separate repository for the `old SeleniumLibrary`_ to preserve its history since Selenium2Library was forked.
-- Rename Selenium2Library project and the library itself to SeleniumLibrary.
+- Rename Selenium2Library project and the library itself to SeleniumLibrary_.
 - Add new Selenium2Library_ project to ease transitioning from Selenium2Library to SeleniumLibrary.